qingfengxia/Cfd/Readme.md

 - PyFoam (0.6.6+) `sudo pip install PyFoam`

-- gnuplot.py/gnuplot-py
+- gnuplot.py/gnuplot-py (plot by matplotlib is also under testing)

-optional:

 - paraFoam (paraview for Openfoam, usually installed with OpenFoam)

-- salome for mesihng
-- gnuplot
+- gmsh (requested by FemWorkbench)

 Debian/Ubuntu: see more details of Prerequisites installation in *Readme.md* in *FoamCaseBuilder* folder